lostjared/libacidcam/README.md

 	$ sudo make install

-This library uses pkg-config and OpenCV.
-First install/compile OpenCV and pkg-config.
-You will also need Autoconf,Automake,Libtool.
+If you want to compile with Autotools this library uses pkg-config and Autoconf,Automake,Libtool.

 	$ ./autogen.sh && ./configure && make && sudo make install